Privacy privacy://junk-mailer-policy

 • opting out of certain “sale,” “sharing,” or targeted advertising uses where applicable law grants that right.

-You may also clear browser storage, clear site data, use browser privacy controls, block certain cookies, or use private browsing, although doing so may disable continuity features or reset device-linked functionality.
+You may also clear browser storage, clear site data, use browser privacy controls, block certain cookies/scripts, use private browsing, or use ad-blocking/content-blocking tools, although doing so may disable continuity features, break sponsor links, prevent offer tracking, or reset device-linked functionality.

 EEA / UK / similar jurisdictions: if applicable, you may have rights under GDPR / UK GDPR or similar laws, including rights of access, rectification, erasure, restriction, objection, portability, and the right to lodge a complaint with a supervisory authority.

-California: if applicable, California residents may have rights under the CCPA / CPRA, including rights to know, delete, correct, and limit certain uses where relevant, subject to exceptions.
+California: if applicable, California residents may have rights under the CCPA / CPRA, including rights to know, delete, correct, opt out of certain sale/sharing uses, and limit certain sensitive information uses where relevant, subject to exceptions.

 If you access the service from outside the country where providers or infrastructure operate, your information may be processed, transferred, or stored in jurisdictions that may not provide the same level of legal protection as your home jurisdiction.